 Before I provide a list of CBT techniques, I would like to consider how CBT is administered.
-You can do cognitive behavioral therapy through a counsellor, psychologist or other mental health professional.
+You can practice these cognitive behavioral therapy techniques with a counsellor, psychologist or other mental health professional.
 They might give you CBT within the session, but also as homework exercises to work on between sessions.

-Alternately, you can do CBT on your own with the guidance of a book.
+Alternately, you can do cognitive behavioral therapy techniques on your own with the guidance of a book.
 There are several good books on CBT.
 My personal favorite is The Feeling Good Handbook by David Burns (affiliate link).

 As well, there are smart phone and tablet apps for CBT.
 Also, there are some well-reviewed on-line CBT programs.
 I have heard good things about two in particular (both of which are, as of the time of this writing, free of charge):